10 Internships for High School Freshmen

 Eligibility: High school students in the Greater Seattle area who are U.S. citizens or permanent residents and can work for 40 hours/week for 8-12 weeks.

-Cost/Stipend: $60 application fee; $500 deposit fee; $4250 program fee; there are also optional costs for housing and transportation if needed; need-based financial aid is available upon request.
-No stipend or credit is provided.
+Cost/Stipend: $60 application fee; $500 deposit fee; $4250 program fee; need-based financial aid is available.

-Application Deadline: Typically late March or early April
+Application Deadline:Â Typically late March or early April

-Dates: This 9-week program typically runs from late June to early August
+Dates:Â This 9-week program typically runs from late June to early August

-Be at least 14 years old on the program start date (some projects require 16 years of age).
-They can be high school freshmen provided they meet the minimum age requirement.
+Eligibility: Applicants must be at least 14 years old on the program start date and be enrolled in high school (some projects require 16 years of age)

-This 9-week program connects high school students with UCSC researchers who mentor them on authentic, open-ended research projects in science, art, humanities, and engineering.
-You’ll work full-time with your mentor to bring your research project to life, building a robust research portfolio before college and gaining foundational skills in engineering.
+This 9-week program connects high school students with UCSC researchers who mentor them through open-ended research projects in the sciences, arts, humanities, and engineering.
+You’ll work with your mentor on your research project, building a research portfolio before college and gaining foundational skills in engineering.
 The program features small cohorts, opportunities to share your research, field trips, and training sessions.
-The program involves two weeks of online research prep, two weeks of online research, and five weeks of in-person research (9 weeks in total).
+The program involves two weeks of online research prep, two weeks of online research, and five weeks of in-person research.
+You can explore projects from past programs here, and for a deeper dive into the program, you can check out this blog.

 Location: Learning Club, Kansas City, MO